 As far as comfort technologies go, the 2022 Passport is filled to the brim.
 Across the trim lineup, you get both Apply CarPlay and Android Auto integration, Bluetooth audio, wireless phone charging, an 8-inch touchscreen audio display, and USB ports up front and in the second row.
 On the TrailSport and Elite trims, Honda Satellite-Linked Navigation is programmed into the touchscreen audio display.
 Exclusive to the Elite trim are WiFi hotspot connectivity, a foot-activated power tailgate, a ten-speaker audio system with a subwoofer, and a HondaLink subscription.

 Despite some upgrades in the technology, none of the interior dimensions change in the TrailSport or the Elite.
 However, there are some updates to the interior.
-The TrailSport, the off-road variant of the 2022 Passport, has special badging abundantly placed throughout the vehicle, from the front grille to the interior floor mats and the embossed front seat headrests.
+The TrailSport, the off-road variant of this Honda SUV, has special badging abundantly placed throughout the vehicle, from the front grille to the interior floor mats and the embossed front seat headrests.
 The TrailSport badge color is a bright yet slightly muted orange, the color of which comes through in the stitching in the leather-trimmed seats and steering wheel, as well as in the ambient lighting.
 Meanwhile, the Elite see's an upgrade to 20-inch aluminum-alloy wheels, leather-trimmed front and rear seats with heating, and ventilated front seats for the driver and co-pilot.

 Performance matters in a vehicle that is tuned for adventure.
 While the Passport may not be as heavy-duty as some of the other off-road vehicles out there, it's still able to hold its own through clever technology and proper engineering.